jojusimz/coding_projects/project_triangulate/README.md

 # Project Overview

-The aim of this project was to implement a code which verifies if a set of triangulation points from a " tri file " and " node file" fulfilled the delaunay triangulation criteria.
+The aim of this project was to implement a code which verifies if a set of triangulation points from a " .TRI file " and " .NODE file" fulfilled the delaunay triangulation criteria.

 The code was to be enabled for the following: